List of Deadliest Catch episodes: The Bait I (2013)

+The Bait II (2014)

+The catch phrase for The Bait 2 is "You can't catch crab without The Bait."

+Episode 6 filmed at Harlem Yacht Club in City Island, New York; Episodes 7-10 filmed at Mercer Island VFW near Seattle.

 On Deck

 In the ninth season in 2013, Discovery continued the trend of expanded show notes and unaired scenes in its series with Deadliest Catch: On Deck.
 On Deck episode titles are the same as the Deadliest Catch episode they expand on.

 Discovery made these episodes the primary lead-in program for the night's episode starting with season 11, replacing The Bait.